makmonty/dotfiles/README.md

 ## TODO

-- Install Zsh
-- Install oh-my-zsh
+- Install ZSH plugins as submodules
 - Create a branch for work environment